 On Monday afternoon after class, all new students have the possibility to meet with other students at one of our great school activities.
-After the activity we provide free transportation back to our host families.

 We recommend bringing your Spanish dictionary and your own beach towel with you.
 The linen and towels are provided at the host families and at the student houses.

 Yes, we do have free wireless internet on campus including the student house WAYRA and also at the student houses El Mar and Carolina.
 This service is free and available 24 hours.

 For your security we do have in each room at all student houses a security box where you can store your notebook and other valuable items.

 Most major international airlines have an additional charge to carry surfboards, especially for long boards.
 Please consult with your airline for more information.

 Once the students arrive to San José the rates to take a surfboard to Tamarindo are as followed:

 By Air: SANSA Airline charges US $30.00 for boards under 6.7 feet.
 Boards with more than 6.7 feet are not permitted.

 Interbus, the express bus, charges US $15.00 for boards under 7 feet and can only be transported if space is available.

 Depending on how much money you have to spend for bringing your board to Costa Rica, you may consider to buy a surfboard once you are in Tamarindo.
 There are many stores where you can buy and sell surf boards.
 If you decide to participate in our special surf and Spanish program, you have the surf board included.